rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 In fact, `===` _does not have a type_.
 It is a built-in JS operator.
 TS applies semantic narrowing rules to the code that uses it.
 This complex approach is needed to provide type safety while maintaining compatibility with JS.
 TS's semantic rules prevent certain types like `someText === someNumber` from compiling, except, this safety is fragile and breaks when `someText` or `someNumber` are accidentally widened to `unknown` by the type inference.
 TS uses a similar approach for other built-in JS operators.
+(We will discuss `===` semantics in a deeper detail in the next post.)

 The impacts of accidental widening to `unknown` on static verification are hard to predict.
 I attribute this quote to Paul Phillips (former Scala's compiler engineer).
 These are not his exact words, the quote is from memory: